We hold ISO 29990 Certification for our e-learning business, and this was a considered choice.

 We consider that IRCA certification, which has been around and well-respected for more than 30 years, is not the best option for the 2010s.

-Instead, we believe that these days ISO 29990 certification a superior option as it offers both the Learner and the Sponsor, who often pays for the Learner, real assurance as to the performance and capabilities of the chosen training organisation.
+Instead, we believe that these days, ISO 29990 certification a superior option.
+This is because it offers both the Learner and the Sponsor, who often pays for the Learner, real assurance as to the performance and capabilities of the chosen training organisation.

 Note: This post is an updated and extended version of a previous post published in 2017.